Tune Stories!

 7. Shaky Street

 This one’s a straight ahead old time tune.
 I would love for this to become a jam circle classic, but I also know that playing it in G flat (yep, more Baroquen tuning) is not going to make it easy on everyone.
 If you wanna learn it, at least I am providing the sheet music, and you can go play it with your friends!
 Or (check this out) you could tune your fiddle down and revel in the vibrations and overtones and play along.
+My fiddle tuning is GDAD, but down a half-step.

 Flynn Cohen is the only guitar player I know who can seamlessly mix old-time boom chucks with Celtic strumming.
 (If you know of anyone else who can do this, please put me in touch so I can meet them and jam.)
 The arrangement in the studio was “look at each other for the end.”
 I believe what made the record is the second of only two takes.
+Shaky Street!

 8. Krampuscarol